-I shared this elderberry syrup recipe during a recent Periscope broadcast sharing tips for keeping myself and my family healthy.
-An amazing older neighbor taught me how to make elderberry syrup when I was a young, single mother and it has been a staple in my household ever since.
+I shared this elderberry syrup recipe during a livestream where I was sharing tips for keeping myself and my family healthy.
+An amazing older neighbor taught me how to make elderberry syrup when I was a young, single mother, and it has been a staple in my household ever since.

 My Elderberry Syrup Recipe